Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dover is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Dover who work in sales jobs (14.79%), office and administrative support (14.20%), and management occupations (13.76%).

 Setting & Lifestyle